fl4p/HalideAndroidCamera2Example/README.md

 It uses Android Camera2 API to capture a YUV stream, applies an edge detector and draws the result directly on the Java SurfaceView through ANativeWindow.

-This fork is compatible with latest Android Studio C++ CMake toolchain.
+This fork is compatible with Android Studio C++ CMake toolchain.

 # Setup